Mixed Hair Care: Tips for Toddler’s Ringlet Curls

 This post started as simply a way to appease my beloved readers; they’ve been aching for Alina’s hair care routine.
 But, while writing this, it also occurred to me that Alina will want to know this information one day too.
 I wish I would have known how to care for my own curly hair when I was young!

 My beautiful daughter, your curly hair is PERFECT.
 Don’t ever think straight hair is the only way to be beautiful, because it isn’t.
 I wish I would have loved my curls for all the years they were healthy, because now they are pretty much gone and I feel like a piece of my identity is gone with them.
 Take care of your curls, your heart and your identity.
 Love you, Alina!

 EDITED 6/2014: After more emails than I ever thought possible, I published a post on the 15 FAQ of Biracial Hair Care Tips.
+To check out the most current content on my baby girl (now 5 years old!) mixed curly hair care routine, check out the series!
 My opinion on hair is as much about self esteem and cultural identity as it is about creating a defined curl pattern, but there are a few pointers in there for those looking for tips.
 Hope they help!